AIT-S/Ethernaut-Solutions/README.md

 ```

 ## 2. Fallout
-Constructor is spelled wrongly; becomes a regular function.
-In any case, you can't use the contract name as a constructor in solidity 0.5.0.
+Constructor is spelled wrongly so it becomes a regular function.
+In any case, you can't use the contract name as a constructor in solidity 0.5.0 and above.
 ```
 await contract.Fal1out({value: 1234});
 await contract.sendAllocation(await contract.owner());